 The Eleusinian Mysteries

-The Eleusinian Mysteries represented the most important ritual in the religious realm of ancient Greek world.
+The Eleusinian Mysteries represented the most important ritual in the religious realm of the ancient Greek world.

-According to historical hypotheses, they began around 1700-1500 B.C., in Eleusis, a small town outside Athens; and they were practiced until the fourth century B.C.
+According to historical hypotheses, they began around 1700 to 1500 B.C. in Eleusis, a small town outside Athens, and they were practiced until the fourth century B.C..

 During the mysteries, the faithful honored the divine figure of the goddess Demeter; all the ceremonies took place around the temple of the goddess herself, which was located in Eleusis.

-The figure of Demeter was flanked by her daughter Persephone, who according to mythology was kidnapped by the god of the underworld, Hades: the gods, in a pact with the deity of the underworld decided to allow Persephone to return to the face of the Earth for six months a year, alongside her mother Demeter, before she would be forced to return again to the world of the dead for the rest of the year.
+The figure of Demeter was flanked by her daughter Persephone, who according to mythology, was kidnapped by the god of the underworld, Hades.
+The gods, in a pact with the deity of the underworld, decided to allow Persephone to return to the face of the Earth for six months a year alongside her mother Demeter before she would be forced to return again to the world of the dead for the remainder of the year.

-This myth leads to the ancient explanation of the change of seasons, of the succession of the periods of flowering in the Spring and Summer with those of dormancy in the Winter.
+This myth leads to the ancient explanation of the change of seasons and of the succession of the periods of flowering in the spring and summer with those of dormancy in the winter.

 The sacred fast and the Kykeon

-During the ritual period, which was approximately 21 days, the faithful who were being initiated to the cult of the goddess were subjected to a fast in honor of Demeter.
+During the ritual period, which was approximately twenty-one days, the faithful who were being initiated to the cult of the goddess were subjected to a fast in honor of Demeter.

 One of the few foods allowed during this time was the Kykeon.
-Etymologically, the Greek meaning is that of “mixed together,” homogeneous; however, in fact the final product was never a single substance, but a set of ingredients.
+Etymologically, the Greek meaning is that of “mixed together,” or homogeneous; however, in fact, the final product was never a single substance but a set of ingredients.

 According to some hypotheses, instead of water, wine was actually used; however, this would go against the principles of morality which was imposed on the followers of Demeter during the mysteries.